Programmatic Inbox Management for AI Agents

 Can I use the Inbox API from MCP clients like Claude Desktop?

 Yes.
-The create_mailbox MCP tool is available in the MultiMail MCP server, which supports all 43 API operations including mailbox provisioning, inbox management, and reputation queries.
+The create_mailbox MCP tool is available in the MultiMail MCP server, which exposes 51 tools covering mailbox provisioning, inbox management, sending, and oversight.
 Connect Claude Desktop, Cursor, or any MCP-compatible client to mcp.multimail.dev and use the create_mailbox tool directly from your agent's context.

 Explore more use cases